nipy/blog/content/scientific-programmers.md

 One question struck me as fundamental: *do scientists have to learn to be software engineers?*

 I think the common answer to this is "No - scientific coding is different".
 The "No" camp points out that scientists use code in a different way to software engineers.
 Science is exploration, and so is scientific coding.
 Scientific code is provisional, often changing.
-There is no spec, there is no production system that must *just work*.
+There is no specfication, there is no production system that must *just work*.
 We are trying stuff out, seeing what works, adjusting to our better understanding of the data and the ideas.

-The canonical software engineer runs a web application with some database behind it.
+Maybe the scientist's idea of the canonical software engineer is someone who writes and hosts a web application with some database behind it.

 Accepting the "No", we look at things that software engineers should learn: